 In the morning, you will see carpet weaving done by the village women.
 Perhaps, you will buy a carpet for your home!
 Later in the day, you'll drive to a remote lake just few miles from the village.
 The high altitude, Yahé lake, is surrounded by grasslands where these nomads graze their livestock.

 Just a couple of hours away is the world-famous Tso-Moriri Lake.
 One of the most beautiful lakes in the region, its' turquoise waters sits against the backdrop of mountains.
 The lake is also famous among wildlife lovers, identified as a conservation wetland.
-Spend some time at the lake and return to Mahé in the evening to enjoy some authentic Ladakhi dinner, local folk songs and dance by the village women.

 On your drive towards Leh, take a brief stop at Chumathang, one of the very few geothermal sites in Ladakh.
 You will spend some time at the natural hot springs here, and then continue the drive to Leh.
 You'll reach Leh by the evening.